 Transfer Credit Evaluation

 Getting ready to graduate?
-Before you can walk across the stage, make sure you’ve fulfilled the requirements for your program and complete the graduation application through accessECC.
-Learn more about graduation
+Before you can walk across the stage, make sure you’ve fulfilled your program's requirements and complete the graduation application through accessECC.
+Learn more about graduation.

 Granting Access to Your Records